Quipu: Purpose

+Quipus held information, decipherable by officials called quipucamayocs (khipu kamayuq, [ˈkʰipu kaˈmajoχ]), classified in various categories, narrated from the most important to the least important category, according to color, number, and order.

-Most information recorded on the quipus studied to date by researchers consists of numbers in a decimal system, such as "Indian chiefs ascertain[ing] which province had lost more than another and balanc[ing] the losses between them" after the Spanish invasion.
+To date, most of the information recorded on the quipus studied by researchers consists of numbers in a decimal system, such as "Indian chiefs ascertain[ing] which province had lost more than another and balanc[ing] the losses between them" after the Spanish invasion.
 In the early years of the Spanish conquest of Peru, Spanish officials often relied on the quipus to settle disputes over local tribute payments or goods production.
-Quipucamayocs (Quechua khipu kamayuq "khipu specialist", plural: khipu kamayuqkuna) could be summoned to court, where their bookkeeping was recognised as valid documentation of past payments.
+The quipucamayocs could be summoned to court, where their bookkeeping was recognised as valid documentation of past payments.

-Some of the knots, as well as other features, such as color, are thought to represent non-numeric information, which has not been deciphered.
+Some knots — as well as other features, such as color, fiber type, cord attachments, etc. — are thought to represent non-numeric information, which has not been deciphered.
 It is generally thought that the system did not include phonetic symbols analogous to letters of the alphabet.
-However Gary Urton has suggested that the quipus used a binary system which could record phonological or logographic data.
-His student Manny Medrano has gone further to find quipus that decode to match census data.
+However, Gary Urton has suggested that the quipus used a binary system which could record phonological or logographic data.
+According to Martti Pärssinen, quipucamayocs would learn specific oral texts, which in relation to the basic information contained in quipu, and pictorial representations, often painted on quiru vessels, similar to aztec pictograms, related simple "episodes".

+In 2011, a potential match between six colonial-era Santa Valley Quipus and a Spanish colonial document from the same region was identified.
+Researchers believe this possible quipu-document match is the strongest Rosetta Stone-like connection currently known, which could offer key clues needed to unlock the full extent of the quipu code.
+Subsequent studies have built on the proposed quipu-document connection, suggesting that the binary manner by which cords can be attached to the main body of the six quipus may encode moiety affiliation, and, more recently, uncovering detailed Andean social structures encoded within the six quipus.

-The lack of a clear link between any indigenous Peruvian languages and the quipus has historically led to the supposition that quipus are not a glottographic writing system and have no phonetic referent.
-Frank Salomon at the University of Wisconsin has argued that quipus are actually a semasiographic language, a system of representative symbols – such as music notation or numerals – that relay information but are not directly related to the speech sounds of a particular language.
-The Khipu Database Project (KDP), begun by Gary Urton, may have already decoded the first word from a quipu–the name of a village, Puruchuco–which Urton believes was represented by a three-number sequence, similar to a ZIP code.
-If this conjecture is correct, quipus are the only known example of a complex language recorded in a 3-D system.
+The lack of a clear link between any indigenous Andean languages and the quipus has historically led to the supposition that quipus are not a glottographic writing system and have no phonetic referent.
+Frank Salomon, at the University of Wisconsin, has argued that quipus are actually a semasiographic language, a system of representative symbols – such as music notation or numerals – that relay information but are not directly related to the speech sounds of a particular language, like ideograms and proto-writing.